-- 33.1 The entry into Stock Lending transactions for the account of a Fund is permitted for the generation of additional income for the benefit of the Fund, and hence for its investors.
-The ACD may request the Depositary to enter into Stock Lending transactions or repo contracts in respect of a Fund. - The specific method of Stock Lending permitted in this section is in fact not a transaction which is a loan in the normal sense.
+- 33.1 The Company may enter into Stock Lending transactions or reverse repurchase transactions (for the purposes of reinvesting cash collateral) in respect of a Fund.
+The entry into Stock Lending transactions or reverse repurchase transactions (for the purposes of reinvesting cash collateral) for the account of a Fund is permitted for the generation of additional income for the benefit of the Fund, and hence for its investors. - Under repurchase transactions and reverse repurchase transactions, a party buys or sells securities to a counterparty, against payment, and has either the right or the obligation to sell back or buy back (respectively) the securities at a later date and a specific (and typically higher) price.
+For the seller this is a 'repurchase transaction; for the buyer it is a 'reverse repurchase transaction. - The Funds will not enter into repurchase transactions (as a seller).
+A Fund will not enter into reverse repurchase transactions (as a buyer) other than those that may be entered into by the Securities Lending Agent on behalf of a Fund. - 33.2 The specific method of Stock Lending permitted in this section is in fact not a transaction which is a loan in the normal sense.
 Rather it is an arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992, under which the lender transfers securities to the borrower otherwise than by way of sale and the borrower is to transfer those securities, or securities of the same type and amount, back to the lender at a later date.
 In accordance with good market practice, a separate transaction by way of transfer of assets is also involved for the purpose of providing collateral to the "lender" to cover him against the risk that the future transfer back of the securities may not be satisfactorily completed. - 33.3 The Stock Lending permitted by this section may be exercised by a Fund when it reasonably appears to the Company to be appropriate to do so with a view to generating additional income for the Fund with an acceptable degree of risk.